clojure-emacs/inf-clojure/README.md

 (add-hook 'clojure-ts-mode-hook #'inf-clojure-minor-mode)
 ```

+> [!WARNING]
+>
-**Warning:** Don't enable `inf-clojure-minor-mode` and `cider-mode` at the same time.
+> Don't enable `inf-clojure-minor-mode` and `cider-mode` at the same time.
 They
-have overlapping functionality and keybindings and the result will be nothing
+> have overlapping functionality and keybindings and the result will be nothing
-short of havoc.
+> short of havoc.

 ## Basic Usage